The Payment Order for making a Payment Transaction may have been submitted for making one-off or multiple payments.

 The Bank has the right to permit the submission of a Payment Order without strong authentication if:

-- The Customer has given its consent in the Internet Bank (including the Mobile Bank) to submit the Payment Order without strong authentication.
+- The Customer has given its consent in the internet bank (including the mobile app) to submit the Payment Order without strong authentication.

 On the Customer’s request, the Bank shall submit to the Customer, before executing the Payment Order, the information on the time of performance of the Payment Order, fees associated with the performance of the Payment Order and the basis for calculation thereof.